Octavia Spencer Goes Completely Insane And Terrorizes Teenagers In The Reveal Trailer For ‘Ma’

 While it would be a stretch to claim that she’s been typecast for most of her career, Academy Award-winning Octavia Spencer has (perhaps) garnered acclaim for taking on roles that, at second glance, seem all too similar.

-Arguably, the actress’ breakthrough role came in 2011, when she played a maid in The Help, which was set during the Civil Rights era in 1960s America — Spencer won an Academy Award for Best Supporting Actress for her role.
+Arguably, the actress’s breakthrough role came in 2011 when she played a maid in The Help, which was set during the Civil Rights era in 1960s America — Spencer won an Academy Award for Best Supporting Actress for her role.
 Years later, she played the role of mathematician Dorothy Vaughn in Hidden Figures, another film set in 1960s America, focusing on the poor treatment of African-Americans during that time.
 In 2017, Octavia garnered similar acclaim for her work in The Shape of Water, in which she plays a cleaning woman in… 1960s America.

 Still, while the three-time Academy Award-nominated actress has had her fair share of roles, she’s looking to completely flip the script (so to speak) with Ma, an upcoming psychological horror film that sees Spencer terrifying a group of high schoolers.